aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/merge/_index.md

 ---
-title: Merge Excel Files with Java using Aspose.Cells Cloud
+title: Merge Excel Files with Java using Aspose.Cells Cloud API
-description: Use Aspose.Cells Cloud Java SDK to merge multiple Excel files into one.
-Get instant code samples, download the SDK, and start integrating today!
+description: Easily merge multiple Excel files into one with the Aspose.Cells Cloud Java SDK.
+Try the REST API now to speed up your Excel automation.

 ---
 {{< blocks/products/pf/main-wrap-class >}}